-The five cottages are extremely comfortable and well equipped with wi-fi, TV/DVD, modern kitchens and luxury bathrooms, and range from the top floor of what was formerly the barn (which sleeps up to four) to two-bed apartments, all facing a paved courtyard.
+The five cottages, each named after a type of nut (plenty of which grow in the grounds, including chestnuts, walnuts and hazelnuts) are extremely comfortable and well equipped with wi-fi, TV/DVD, modern kitchens and luxury bathrooms, and range from the top floor of what was formerly the barn (which sleeps up to four) to two-bed apartments, all facing a beautifully-kept paved courtyard.
 They all have open fires, and everything you need is provided, from towels and toilet rolls to plasters, cotton wool, salt and herbs, with starter amounts of sugar, tea and coffee.
 What is also truly remarkable is the attention to detail, with bespoke furniture made from the farm’s own trees by local craftsman and iron fittings created by a local blacksmith.

 Above all the location is perfect.
 Heath Farm used to be a 370-acre working farm but they diversified 25 years ago and sold most of their herd, though they do still keep a few sheep, chickens and pigs to keep the larder stocked.
 David and Nena Barbour and family live in the adjoining house, so can advise on where to visit (or where to find the best wild cherry plums or garden herbs if you fancy a bit of foraging).

 There is loads to do on the farm, with lots of footpaths for country walks, plus fishing, cycling, golf, or maybe just a game of croquet (with Pimms, naturally) on the lawn.
-You're also well-placed for the grandeur of Blenheim Palace, Batsford Arboretum and the picture-postcard villages of Stow-on-the-Wold or Bourton-on-the-Water – and kids will love a visit to the Cotswolds Wildlife Park, with its lions, meerkats and rhino.
-There are of course also innumerable local pubs that tick every box for pub grub and a cheery welcome, but serious beer drinkers will want to make a beeline for pretty nearby Hook Norton, with its famous brewery and museum, for a pint of ‘Hookie’.
+The property is also well-placed for the grandeur of Blenheim Palace, Batsford Arboretum and the picture-postcard villages of Stow-on-the-Wold or Bourton-on-the-Water – and kids will love a visit to the Cotswolds Wildlife Park, with its lions, meerkats and rhino.
+There are innumerable local watering holes that tick every box for pub grub and a cheery welcome, but serious beer drinkers will want to make a beeline for pretty nearby Hook Norton, with its famous brewery and museum, for a pint of ‘Hookie’.
 Whatever you expect from an English country cottage holiday – a touch of Ambridge, lively pub evenings, picnics in the woods, or just tranquillity – you’ll find it at Heath Farm.

 The Owner Says